otrv4/otrv4/otrv4.md

     Ed448 public keys have type 0x0010

     H (POINT)
-      H is the Ed448 public key generated as defined on [RFC8032].
+      H is the Ed448 public key generated as defined in RFC 8032.
 ```

-OTRv4 public keys have fingerprints, which are hex strings that serve as
+Public keys have fingerprints, which are hex strings that serve as
 identifiers for the public key.
 The fingerprint is calculated by taking the
 SHA3-512 hash of the byte-level representation of the public key.

+For generation of the public key, refer to RFC 8032 [\[17\]](#references),
+section 5.2.5.

-### TLV Types
+### TLV Record Types

 Each TLV record is of the form: